MicroPro International: MailMerge

 The writer would insert placeholders delimited by ampersands into the master document, e.g., &TITLE&, &INITIAL&, &SURNAME&, &ADDRESS1&.
 In each copy of the letter the placeholders would be replaced with strings read from the DAT file.
 Mass mailings could thereby be prepared with each letter copy individually addressed.

 StarIndex

-StarIndex was a indexing and chapter management program that allowed WordStar users to demarcate chapter title headings and sectional subheadings to automatically generate a table of contents (also allowing to the user to adjust the degree of the subheadings the table of contents lists).
+StarIndex was an indexing and chapter management program that allowed WordStar users to demarcate chapter title headings and sectional subheadings to automatically generate a table of contents (also allowing to the user to adjust the degree of the subheadings the table of contents lists).
 StarIndex also allowed the user to automate the creation of indices by flagging words in the body pages and taking note of the page number.
 The software allowed the words, page numbers, and page number prefixes to be formatted independently.
 StarIndex also facilitated the creation of hierarchical outlines, appendices, and lists of figures.

 CalcStar

 CalcStar was an entry-level spreadsheet application, introduced for CP/M in November 1981 and MS-DOS in April 1983.
 A direct competitor to VisiCalc, MicroPro programmed CalcStar's shortcut keys to closely follow WordStar's and allowed for direct formatting of text within cells, including boldface and underlining.
 CalcStar was oriented toward novice users, based around a menu-driven interface that provided many prompts to guide the user through the software.